* Recent kidnappings could complicate peace talks

 * Oil sector has been under increasing attacks

 BOGOTA, Jan 31 Colombia's FARC rebels on

-The kidnappings and other violence came days after the
+The kidnappings and other violent incidents came days after

 during peace negotiations in Cuba that it would continue to

 The FARC released the workers, who were contracted as

 engineers by Canada's Gran Tierra Energy and were

 laboring in southern Colombia when they were seized on

 There have been several kidnappings of civilians in recent